Shalom90/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script which counts the number of directories in the PATH
+A script which lists enviromental variables